September 2019 |

 pharmacist or physician before using.

 Acetaminophen (Tylenol®) is safe to use.
-If you have liver problems you should check with your pharmacist or physician first.
-Do not take more than 12 regular strength tablets or 8 extra strength tablets per day.
+If you have liver problems, you should check with your pharmacist or physician first.
+Do not take more than 12 regular strength tablets or eight extra strength tablets per day.
 Acetaminophen will relieve pain and fever but NOT inflammation.

-Most over the counter sleep medicines are just allergy medications which cause drowsiness.
+Most over-the-counter sleep medicines are just allergy medications that cause drowsiness.
 They are not often very effective.
-If you have problems with sleeping contact your physician.
+If you have problems with sleeping, contact your physician.

-Your Replavite® tablet is a good multivitamin for people on dialysis as it provides the vitamins which dialysis can remove.
-It contains B Vitamins, Folic Acid, and a small amount of Vitamin C.
+Your Replavite® tablet is a good multivitamin for people on dialysis as it provides the vitamins that dialysis can remove.
+It contains B Vitamins, Folic Acid and a small amount of Vitamin C.

 Vitamins to Avoid

 |Other multivitamins||Replavite® is a multivitamin specially formulated for people on dialysis.
 Other multivitamins usually contain Vitamin A and too much Vitamin C.|

 |Vitamin C||Can accumulate and cause damage to body organs.|